Audiveris/audiveris/docs/_pages/ui_tools/text.md

 The resulting hierarchy of sentence and words can also be manually modified by the end-user.

 ---

-## Table of contents
+Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}
 ---
+### Recognition of text items

+It is very difficult to automatically derive the meaning from the textual items in a musical score.

+For **lyrics**, the single syllables are connected to the chords above or below.
+But it is not always obvious whether the text concerns the staff above or below nor it's always clear which voice is concerned.

+For **plain text**, Audiveris tries to detect text role, such as directions or typical header elements like: title, composer and lyricist.
+If it fails, the role can be easily corrected manually.

 ### TEXT step

-The `TEXTS` step runs Tesseract OCR on the whole image and tries to assign each textual item its probable content, type and role.
+The `TEXTS` step runs Tesseract OCR on the whole image and tries to assign to each textual item its probable content, type and role.

 This engine step is influenced by three options available in the `Book parameters` menu: